Kharak Singh: Administration as the crown prince

-Since his birth Kharak Singh was heir of his father and in 1816 when he was merely 14, Maharaja Ranjit Singh officially anointed Kharak Singh as his heir apparent and coronated him "Yuvraj Shri Tikka Kanwar " (Crown prince).
-Kharak was a popular and well liked crown prince.

 Since birth, Kharak Singh was the designated heir of his father.
-In 1816, at the age of 14, Maharaja Ranjit Singh officially anointed him as Heir apparent, coronating him Yuvraj Shri Tikka Kanwar (Crown Prince).
+In 1816, at the age of 14, Maharaja Ranjit Singh officially anointed him as heir apparent, coronating him Yuvraj Shri Tikka Kanwar (crown prince).
 Kharak Singh was a popular and well-regarded crown prince.

 The same year, his mother, Mai Nakain took over his training for 18 months and even accompanied him to his expedition to Multan.

 He was invested with the command of Siege of Multan (1818).
-Duing the battle the queen herself oversaw the steady supply of grain, horses, and ammunition being sent to Kot Kamalia, a town equally distanced between Multan and Lahore.
+During the battle the queen herself oversaw the steady supply of grain, horses, and ammunition being sent to Kot Kamalia, a town equally distanced between Multan and Lahore.
 In 1818, together with Misr Diwan Chand he commanded an expedition against the Afghan ruler of Multan Nawab Muzaffar Khan, achieving a decisive victory at the Battle of Multan.

-The Crown Prince showed military talent hence was given a battalion to command during the Battle of Shopian, which resulted in the annexation of Srinagar and Kashmir into the Sikh Empire.
+The crown prince showed military talent hence was given a battalion to command during the Battle of Shopian, which resulted in the annexation of Srinagar and Kashmir into the Sikh Empire.
 When the Sikh army entered the city of Srinagar after the battle, Prince Kharak Singh guaranteed the personal safety of every citizen and ensured the city was not plundered.
 The peaceful capture of Srinagar was important as Srinagar, besides having a large Shawl-making industry, was also the center of trade between Panjab, Tibet, Skardu, and Ladakh.

 He commanded during similar campaigns undertaken by his father, Ranjit Singh for the conquest of Peshawar during the Battle of Nowshera and against the Mazaris of Shikarpur.

 In 1839, Ranjit Singh awarded Kashmir to Kharak Singh, which was seen as a check on the ambitions of Gulab Singh Dogra.